 Where: One of our favorite meals in the city came from Le Comptoir Charcuteries et Vins (4807, blvd Saint-Laurent), a classic buvette in the Plateau neighborhood that, since opening in 2010, has quickly become a Montréal must (especially, among locals, for late-night dining).

 2018 update: Sadly, Le Comptoir has permanentlly closed.
 Please see our alternative buvette picks at bottom.

-Order: Start with the charcuterie—a changing mix of such nose-to-tail delicacies as guanciale, saucissons secs, crispy cotechino, country paté, and pork liver mousse, served with pickles, toast, and mustard ($10-$15)—and then delve into the main menu, which changes with the season.
-Many of the dishes here are marked by simplicity, unexpected flavor, and pleasing contrast, like the roasted cauliflower salad ($10, pictured), with anchovy puree, arugula, and fried bread, which we enjoyed during our visit.
+Order: Start with the charcuterie—a changing mix of such nose-to-tail delicacies as guanciale, saucissons secs, crispy cotechino, country paté, and pork liver mousse, served with pickles, toast, and mustard—and then delve into the seasonal main menu.
+Many of the dishes here are marked by simplicity, unexpected flavor, and pleasing contrast, like the roasted cauliflower salad (pictured), with anchovy puree, arugula, and fried bread, which we enjoyed during our visit.

 ©2019 Eat Your World, LLC - All Rights Reserved